ymollard/python-advanced-slides/exercises.md

 - 2.3.
 Protect the portion of code that looks coherent with `try..except` in order to catch the exception without interrupting the script

 - 2.4.
-Explain the concept of protected method and the role of the underscore in front of the method name ; and why it is preferable than `_credit` is protected
+Explain the concept of protected method and the role of the underscore in front of the method name ; and why it is preferable that `_credit` is protected

 ---
 ## Part 3: The account with agios